EricssonResearch/scott-eu/simulation-ros/doc/README.md

 $ sudo apt-get install python-catkin-tools
 ```

+4. Install xsltproc (required by the vrep_ros_interface)
+sudo apt-get install xsltproc

-4. Compile the repository from the simulation-ros workspace root
+5. Compile the repository from the simulation-ros workspace root

 Go to /scott-eu/simulation-ros and run:
   ```